-Adducent is a creative firm that provides writing, ghostwriter and ghostwriting, writing improvement, story & book development, and publishing services.
-We assist people and organizations with their writing needs and find, develop, write, ghostwrite and publish stories and books that are entertaining, enlightening, informative and enjoyable to read.
-Adducent works with clients internationally and several have appeared on PBS NewsHour, 60 Minutes and MSNBC (and other TV and radio shows nationally and in their local markets).
+Adducent is a creative firm that provides writing, ghostwriting, writing improvement, story & book development, and publishing services.
+We assist people and organizations with their writing needs and find, develop, write, ghostwrite and publish stories and books that are entertaining, enlightening, informative, and enjoyable to read.
+Adducent works with clients internationally.
+Several clients have appeared on PBS NewsHour, 60 Minutes, and MSNBC (and other TV and radio shows nationally and in their local markets).

 Founder & President of Adducent, Inc.

 He has written a lot of nonfiction and fiction since 2008.
 Over 2.5 million words worth.
 He’s worked with clients from New Haven, Connecticut to Miami, Florida… Chicago, Illinois to Houston, Texas… from Seattle, Washington to San Diego, California… cities and states in between and internationally.
 Two client book-ghostwriting projects–a creative nonfiction book and a novel–have been optioned (for film or screenplay development).

 A former Operations Specialist in the US Navy, he’s traveled to dozens of countries while serving in the military, in his business career, and for pleasure.
 He’s given talks in the United States and internationally on business, writing, publishing and the importance and impact of stories on individuals and cultures.
 He is also a serial entrepreneur who in his 36 years’ experience has funded, started, bought and operated businesses in industries ranging from manufacturing, trucking, and logistics to business services.
 You can read about that and his founding of Adducent in 2000, here.

 His professional and creative skills have helped clients turn their knowledge, life experiences and imaginative ideas into compelling and entertaining stories and books.

 Creative & Production